To be considered for financial aid, you must generally meet the following minimum requirements.

 Received a certificate of General Education Development (GED); or

-Successfully completed a two-year program (minimum 48 units) that is acceptable for full credit toward a bachelor's degree.
+Successfully completed a two-year program (minimum 60 units) acceptable for full credit toward a bachelor's degree.
 You may be admitted on the basis that has the recognized equivalent of a high school diploma; or

 Completed homeschooling at the secondary level.